 It's that time of the year again.
-Google has pushed out betas for its latest, greatest version of Android: Q. Your eagle-eyed Android Police editors have been combing through the latest version for months since the earliest Android Q betas looking for new features, changes, improvements, and even setbacks.
+Google has pushed out betas for its latest, greatest, as-yet-unnamed version of Android: Q. Your eagle-eyed Android Police editors have been combing through the latest version for months since the earliest Android Q betas looking for new features, changes, improvements, and even setbacks.
 We've enumerated everything we've found here, together with a brief description of what's new.
 So, let's take a look at Android Q. Read More

 According to the Wall Street Journal, Google is working on a few things.
 They are, according to the world's most infamous tipster "People Familiar With The Matter," working on an Android-powered video game console.
 And a smart watch.
 And a new Nexus Q. And the possibility of Android-powered appliances (like refrigerators).
 And Laptops.
 And, oh yeah, low-cost phones for developing markets.

 Typically we avoid reporting on too-good-to-be-true rumors, but today's alleged revelation is a real whopper.
 Since it comes from the Wall Street Journal – which often comes through on rumors – it might just be worth keeping an eye on.
 Read More

 With a 1.4GHz single-core CPU, a majorly outdated version of Android, and a $50 price tag, the MyTouch Q is a hard sell to enthusiasts.
 (In fact, I'd bargain that literally no enthusiasts would buy it.)
 But as I explained just a few days ago, there's a lot more to the smartphone picture than devices that cost a few hundred dollars and can do everything short of make breakfast.
 A very large percentage of consumers have no desire to use their phone as a media streaming device or a mobile gaming powerhouse.
 They instead prefer to buy something simple that won't overwhelm them with gizmos they don't need, and save some cash in the process.
 Read More